-Because of the travel component parents/carers are advised that there is a levy of between \$1,500 to \$2,500 for this Challenge.
+Because of the travel, accommodation and guided components parents/carers are advised that there is a levy of between \$4,000 to \$4,500 for this Challenge.

 This Challenge will be dependent upon no travel restrictions being in place at the scheduled time of the trip and sufficient student interest.
 Should travel to Central Australia be restricted, students will undertake the Tasmanian Aboriginal Cultural Challenge.